Shoot You Down: Aiming at The Stone Roses’ Classic Track

 But quite what the song means is open to interpretation.
 We couldn’t find any information from Brown about it.

-Given the album’s anti-monarchy and anti-Tory sentiments, you could make a strong argument it’s a song about taking down Thatcher’s horrible government.
+Given the album’s anti-monarchy and anti-Tory sentiments, you could make a strong argument it’s a song about taking down Thatcher’s horrible Conservative government in the 1980s.

 However, other fans have different takes.
 We’ve seen one person online suggest: